barjin/pw-web/userroles.md

 - the solution shall be entirely accessible through a conventional modern web browser *(Chrome 87+, Firefox 84+ and similar)* with no need to install any additional software on the client-side.

 ##### ❗ Important
-- during the recording phase, the solution shall record the actions in a "block-coding" manner ("click"-block, "open URL" etc.) to allow for simple and user-friendly code manipulation.
+- during the recording phase, the solution shall record the actions in a "block-coding" manner ("click", "open URL" etc.) to allow for simple and user-friendly code manipulation.
 - during the playback phase, the solution shall allow user to stop the playback, edit its parts and save this edited recording (or save this as a new file)

 ##### ❕ Nice to have